UNITED STATES

 Stock-Based Compensation

-Stock-based compensation expense is recognized for all share-based payments, including grants of stock option awards and restricted stock units (“RSU”) based on estimated fair values.
-The fair value of our stock is calculated using the Black-Scholes valuation model, which requires judgmental assumptions around volatility, risk-free rates, forfeiture rates and expected option life.
+Stock-based compensation expense is recognized for all share-based payments, including grants of stock option awards based on estimated fair values.
+The fair value of our stock is calculated using the Black-Scholes option-pricing model, which requires judgmental assumptions around volatility, risk-free rates, forfeiture rates and expected term.
 Compensation expense is recognized over the requisite service periods, which is generally the vesting period, using the straight-line method.
 Forfeiture expense is estimated at the time of grant and revised in subsequent periods if actual forfeitures differ from those estimates.

 Income Taxes